Find flights

 Baggage policy and fees

-Your baggage allowance on Thai Lion Air depends upon the type of fare you purchase.
-Cheaper “Lion Promo” fares generally exclude all checked luggage; passengers who purchase “Lion Economy” tickets will get at least one bag.
+Your baggage allowance on Thai Lion Air depends on the fare type you purchase.
+Cheaper “Lion Promo” fares exclude all checked luggage, while “Lion Economy” tickets include 10 kg for domestic flights and 20 kg for international flights.

-Like most low-cost airlines, Thai Lion Air has an aggressive public posture with regard to carry-on bags.
+Like most low-cost airlines, Thai Lion Air has an aggressive public posture about carry-on bags.
 Officially, your bag is supposed to fit within a bag sizer and be below 7 kg or 15 lbs in weight.

 In practice, however, I’ve carried on both a medium-sized backpack and a small personal item and been fine, though your mileage may vary.